shashank-ssriva/Insurance-Policy-Tracker/README.md

 # Insurance Policy Tracker

-A Python3 Flask web-app to track & store all LIC and HDFC policy premium payments.
-This web-app retrieves the policy details by reading the policy PDF documents, stores them in a SQLite database & displays the information on the UI.
+A Python3 Flask web-app to track & store all LIC and HDFC insurance policy premium payments by just uploading the premium receipt.
+This web-app retrieves the policy details by reading the premium receipt PDF file, stores them in a SQLite database & displays the information on the UI in a tabular format.

 It also allows to download the PDF files for future reference & delete the individual records.